pharmaDB/scoring_data_processor/resources/README.md

 This folder contains large miscellaneous files.

-`database_latest` stores the entire database (stale state) before it is run through this package.
-It can be imported automatically using `main.py -rip -ril -rio`
+`database_latest.tar.gz` stores the entire database (stale state) before it is run through this package.
+It can be unzip to this folder to create `resources/database_latest/` folder, and imported automatically using `main.py -rip -ril -rio`

+`process_log.tar.gz` stores a record of all documents in the database that are already processed so they are not reprocess on running `python3 main.py`.
+This file can be unzipped to this folder to create a `resources/process_log/` folder.

 `database_testing` stores a patent and label collection that are imported during unit-tests.